Zsub/SJCam-API/README.md

 # SJCam-API
 This repository will contain documentation on the SJCam WiFi APIs, such as for the SJCam 4000 WiFi and the SJCam 5000x Elite.

-The documentation will be written in the [apiDoc](http://apidocjs.com)-system, and hopefully hosted through GitHub-pages.
-Anything under this line will have to be moved to `api.js`.
+The documentation will be written in the [apiDoc](http://apidocjs.com)-system, and hosted through GitHub-pages at http://zsub.github.io/SJCam-API.
+Despite using a `js` file, there is no 'real' javascript in the repository.
+The javascript file is simply the container so ApiDocJS can generate the documentation.

 # Create the docs
 1. checkout `master`